ajinkyapdeshmukh10/Customer-Sales-Analysis/README.md

 The visualization displays a comprehensive analysis of sales data over several years.
 It consists of three parts:

 Data Table: This table shows monthly sales data for each year, including actual sales, target sales, and the deviation between the two.
 This allows for a detailed month-by-month comparison of expected versus actual financial performance.
-Bar Chart: Represents the count of sales transactions each month.
+Bar Chart: This represents the count of sales transactions each month.
 Line Chart: Plots the sum of sale deviations (difference between actual and target sales) over the same period.

 The combination of these elements in the visualization provides a clear overview of sales performance, highlighting where and when sales fell short of or exceeded targets.
 This kind of analysis is critical for businesses to understand sales trends, identify potential issues, and make informed decisions to improve future performance.